marlospomin/fallout/README.md

 ## Current State

-The theme itself is in a "bare bones" state, wrong colors, responsiveness issues, etc. There's A LOT to do, take a look in the demo below.
+The theme itself is in a "almost-ready" state.
+AKA *75%* Done.

 # Usage